kubeflow/website/content/docs/started/getting-started-multipass.md

 weight = 2
 +++

-This document outlines steps to getting your local installation of Kubeflow running on top of Microk8s, a single-node Kubernetes cluster.
-Microk8s requires linux; if you are not on a linux system, you can use Multipass to create a linux VM on your native hypervisor

 This document outlines the steps that you can take to get your local installation of Kubeflow running on top of Microk8s, a single-node Kubernetes cluster.
-Microk8s requires linux; if you are not on a linux system, you can use Multipass to create a linux VM on your native hypervisor.
+Microk8s requires Linux; if you are not on a Linux system, you can use Multipass to create a Linux VM on your native hypervisor.

 By the end of this document, you'll have a local installation of a Kubernetes cluster along with all the default core components of Kubeflow deployed as services in the pods.
-You can access the Kubeflow Dashboard, JupyterHub notebooks, and dashboards of other Kubeflow components.
+You can access the Kubeflow dashboard, JupyterHub notebooks, and dashboards of other Kubeflow components.

 ## Introduction

-If you already have Ubuntu or Linux, you can easily install Kubernetes using [microk8s](https://microk8s.io/).
+If you already have Ubuntu or Linux, you can easily install Kubernetes using [Microk8s](https://microk8s.io/).
 You can jump to the section below on **Install Kubeflow using Microk8s**.

-If you don't have a Linux system already, or you would like to confine your kubeflow to a disposable machine, then follow the instructions below on **Create a VM with Multipass** first.
+If you don't have a Linux system already, or you would like to confine your Kubeflow to a disposable machine, then follow the instructions below on **Create a VM with Multipass** first.
 That will get you an Ubuntu machine that can be used to install Kubernetes and Kubeflow.

 ### Quickstart